 \section{Introduction}

 With the development of deep learning, the field of visual recognition has made great progress, and services using deep learning are becoming more practical.
 Many deep learning models are trained and validated on images from the same distribution.
-However, images in the real world are subject to distribution shifts due to a variety of factors such as weather conditions, sensor noise, blurring, and compression artifacts.
-Usually, deep learning models do not take these distribution shifts into account, causing reduction in the accuracy in the presence of such artifacts.
+However, images in the real world are subject to distribution shifts due to various factors such as weather conditions, sensor noise, blurring, and compression artifacts.
+Deep learning models do not usually take these distribution shifts into account, causing the accuracy to reduce in the presence of such artifacts.
 This is fatal for safety-critical applications, such as automated driving, where the environment changes frequently.

-There are two main approaches to solving this problem: training robust recognition models and image enhancement to improve recognition.
-The former approach studies data augmentation or training algorithms such that the recognition model has high robustness.
-The latter approach uses test-time augmentation or deep neural networks to transform the distorted images into recognition-friendly images that are easily recognized by the recognition model.
+There are two main approaches to solving this problem: training robust recognition models and image enhancement.
+The former uses data augmentation~\cite{augmix,pixmix,ipmix}, or training algorithms such that the recognition model has high robustness.
+The latter uses test-time augmentation~\cite{lp} or deep neural networks~(DNNs)~\cite{urie} to transform the distorted images into recognition-friendly images that are easily recognized by the recognition model.
 These approaches can be used in combination to achieve higher robustness.
-In this paper, we focus on an image enhancement approach.
-It is highly practical because it is used before inference by the pretrained recognition model without retraining the recognition model.
-Deep neural networks based image enhancement~\cite{urie} excessively transforms images to remove corruption, significantly improving robustness but reducing accuracy for clean images.
-Test-time augmentation based image enhancement~\cite{lp}, which dynamically selects the best one from several data augmentations for an input image, improves robustness while maintaining clean accuracy.
-However, its augmentation search space is very limited, so the improvement in robustness is smaller than by deep neural network-based image enhancement.
+This paper focuses on the image enhancement approach, which is highly practical because it is used before inference by the pretrained recognition model without retraining the recognition model.
+We found that DNN-based image enhancement~\cite{urie} overfits to particular transformation patterns, resulting in excessive image transformation even for clean images and reduced clean accuracy.
+Test-time augmentation-based image enhancement~\cite{lp}, which dynamically selects the best of several data augmentations for an input image, improves robustness while maintaining clean accuracy.
+However, its augmentation search space is limited, so the improvement in robustness is small.